This dessert pizza, adapted from Mastering Pizza using Marc Vetri, will steal the show at any summertime gathering.

 Directions

 Place a big pizza stone on the top rack of the oven 4–6 inches beneath the broiler (for a fuel oven) or 6–eight inches (for an electric oven)—Preheat oven to 500°F for 1 hour.
-Place a metal bowl and whisk attachment for an electric mixer in the freezer for 10 mins.
+Place a metal bowl and whisk attachment for an electric mixer in the freezer for 10 minutes.
 Combine the first four components in a bloodless bowl.
 Beat with whisk attachment at medium speed 2–4 mins or until thickened and easy.
-Spoon into a zip-pinnacle bag; refrigerate until prepared to use.
+Spoon into a zip-top bag; refrigerate until prepared to use.
 On a lightly floured work surface, use your palms to form dough into a rectangle, approximately 12 with the aid of 8 inches with a fair thickness across the center and a thicker rim around the edges.
-Next, lay the dough on a generously floured pizza peel or rimless cookie sheet, reshaping as wished and giving the peel a quick shake to make sure it may slide effortlessly.
+Next, lay the dough on a generously floured pizza peel or rimless cookie sheet, reshaping as wished and giving the peel a quick shake to make sure it slides effortlessly.

 Ingredients